tauh33dkhan/Hacking-Insecure-Firebase-Database/README.md

 ```
 As you can see in the above configuration both read and write set to true which means anyone can read and write to
 this firebase database, developer some times use this settings for testing purpose but letter forgets to change this
-to only allow app users to read or write data.
+to only allow app users to read or write data (rare to find).

 ### Case 2: